 Spheres of influence: Ronnie Scott on ‘The Adversary’

-Ronnie Scott’s debut novel The Adversary (Hamish Hamilton, April) follows an unnamed protagonist as he navigates gay friendship and wrestles with self-doubt over the course of a hot Melbourne summer.
+Ronnie Scott’s debut novel The Adversary (Hamish Hamilton) follows an unnamed protagonist as he navigates gay friendship and wrestles with self-doubt over the course of a hot Melbourne summer.
 Scott spoke to reviewer Nathan Smith, who said the ‘moving and revelatory’ novel is ‘sure to join the queer Australian canon’.

 For the characters in The Adversary, social desirability seems just as important as sexual desirability—if not more so.
 Do you think desire forms a key part of queer identity?